 If you give a dog a bath…

+She isn’t alone in reporting this phenomenon.
+Dogs go crazy after a bath for a range of reasons from relief, to happiness, to an instinctual desire to return to a more familiar scent.
 Whether you call it a FRAP, the crazies, or the zoomies, the bottom line is, post-bath hyperactivity is a thing.
 And we’re breaking it down.

 Unless you have a dog who loves baths, you know the situation all too well.
-Your dog rolled in poop or jumped in a muddy pond, or simply just hasn’t been washed in a minute, and it’s time.
+Your dog rolled in poop or jumped in a muddy pond, or just hasn’t been washed in a minute, and it’s time.
 The paw breaks come on the minute your dog knows you’re thinking about getting them in the tub, and it’s all stress from there.

-A freshly washed dog makes a human very happy, but a dog?
+A freshly washed dog thrills a human, but a dog?
 Not so much.
-Not only is their sense of smell stronger than ours (we’ve all seen how dogs greet one another, yes?), but they’re now coated in this weird, unfamiliar scent.
+Not only is their sense of smell stronger than ours (we’ve all seen how dogs greet one another, yes?), but it’s how they perceive the world.
+And after a bath, they’re now coated in a weird, unfamiliar scent.